V4M0N0S/easy-php-login/README.md

 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact me
-☎️ Open an issue or contact me via Discord: V4M0N0S#0001
+☎️ Open an issue or contact me via mail: vamonos@posteo.me or Discord: vamonos.me

 ## License
 👍 [MIT](https://choosealicense.com/licenses/mit/) - Feel free to share, work with it or clone to your own repository!